-For the agricultural indicator, the forecast this week from September 4 to 10 indicates a relatively dry condition in the middle part of the LMB, displayed in Figure 16.
-Moderate and severe agricultural droughts covered mainly Borikhamxay, Khammuane, Savannakhet, Nong Khai, Sakon Nakhon, Nakhon Phanom, Roi Et, Yasothon, Amnat Charoen, Ubon Ratchathani, Si Saket, Champasack, and Preah Vihea.
-However, the condition has just started for two weeks.
+For the agricultural indicator, the forecast this week from August 28 to September 3 indicates a relatively dry condition in the middle part of the LMB, displayed in Figure 16.
+Moderate and severe agricultural droughts cover mainly Borikhamxay, Khammuane, Savannakhet, Nong Khai, Sakon Nakhon, Nakhon Phanom, Mukdahan, Kalasin, Roi Et, Yasothon, Amnat Charoen, Ubon Ratchathani, Si Saket, Surin, Burirum, Maha Sarakham, and Preah Vihea.
+However, the condition has just started since the beginning of the week.
 Thus, it does not have any significant threat to agriculture yet.

 Figure 16.
-Index of Soil Water Fraction from 4 to 10 September 2022.
+Index of Soil Water Fraction from 28 August to 3 September 2022.

-Weekly Combined Drought Index (CDI)
+• Weekly Combined Drought Index (CDI)

-The combined drought indicator from the meteorological and agricultural indices from September 4 to 10, as displayed in Figure 17, shows that the LMB was facing some moderate drought in Khammuane province of Lao PDR which was mainly caused by dry soil moisture.
+The combined drought indicator from the meteorological and agricultural indices from August 28 to September 3, as displayed in Figure 17, shows that the LMB was facing some moderate drought in the eastern part covering Borikhamxay, Khammuane, Savannakhet, Nong Khai, Nakhon, Among those drought-hit areas, Khammuane is the driest province during the week; and drought has been persisting for a

-Drought Forecasting and Early Warning for the Lower Mekong Basin Updated On: 10-09-2022 Weekly Monitoring Combined Drought Index (CDI) Mekong River D4 (Exceptional Drought) C Country Boundary D3 (Extremely Drought) Catchment Boundary D2 (Severely Drought) CS Lower Mekong Basin Boundary D1 (Moderate Drought) D0 (Normal Condition) No Data The drought monitor focus on broad-scale conditions.
+Drought Forecasting and Early Warning for the Lower Mekong Basin Updated On: 03-09-2022 Weekly Monitoring Combined Drought Index (CDI) Mekong River D4 (Exceptional Drought) C Country Boundary D3 (Extremely Drought) Catchment Boundary D2 (Severely Drought) CS Lower Mekong Basin Boundary D1 (Moderate Drought) D0 (Normal Condition) No Data The drought monitor focus on broad-scale conditions.
 Local conditions may vary.
 See accompanying text summary for forecast statements.
-Disclaimer: This drought monitoring and forecasting map is caculated based on the satellite imageries with no ground verification.
-MRC does not guarrantee the values and accuracy of le: 1:10,000,000 the products nor be responsible for any risks of using the products.
+Disclaimer: This drought monitoring and forecasting map is few weeks by now.
+It is likely impacting agriculture in the area.